icarusfactor/userspaceorg/README.md

 1. RESTORE to local development system.
   ###### LOGON: dbvmA.dev
-  ==NOTE: You should have already installed/setup DB for master-master replaication.==
+  ##### NOTE: You should have already installed/setup DB for master-master replication.
     * Migrate only wordpress sql into systems DB.
      `mysql  wordpress < wordpress-migrate-20191008215324.sql`
     * (OPTIONAL)Change wordpress login password to current system.